- HMRC Survey of Personal Incomes (FOI2023/51378, FOI2024/200347, FOI2026/78433)

 Employment Trends:

-- PAYE employment declined by 13,000 (-6.5%)
+- PAYE employment declined by 15,000 (-7.5%) from 2018-19 to 2024-25

 - Shift from traditional employment to self-employment

-- Total workforce remained stable to growing
+- Total workforce remained stable to growing, with a continued gradual PAYE decline through 2024-25

 COVID-19 Impact: